arin-ganguly/Person-Detection-and-Tracking-Using-Yolo-and-Deep-Sort/README.md

 ## 📉 Limitations

+- Some people may not be detected because of using low varient model yolov10n
 - Low FPS / Performance Bottleneck
 - Real-time performance can suffer, especially on CPUs or low-end GPUs.